 These symptoms don’t make you a bad parent in the slightest.

 Here are the possible causes of postpartum depression:

 During pregnancy, your body produces much more estrogen and progesterone than it typically does.

 As soon as you give birth, levels of these hormones immediately begin to decline.

-Some experts have theorized this rapid shift in your hormone levels may contribute to the condition.
+Some experts have theorized this rapid shift in your hormone levels may cause postpartum depression.
 But many

 The link could be indirect.
 Estrogen affects the production of other hormones and neurotransmitters that have been linked to mood regulation.
 For example, serotonin and dopamine.

 You might find it difficult to “sleep when the baby sleeps,” as well-meaning loved ones often urge.
 Maybe you worry about the baby needing you or want to get things done around the house.